KULeuvenNeuromechanics/PredSim/README.md

 To run this code you need to have the following softwares on your machine:

 - MATLAB.
 [Statistics and Machine Learning Toolbox](https://nl.mathworks.com/products/statistics.html) is required.
 [Parallel Computing Toolbox](https://nl.mathworks.com/products/parallel-computing.html) is optional.
-The code has been tested on MATLAB 2021b.
-MATLAB 2022b is known to not work.
+The code has mainly been developed and tested on MATLAB 2021b, but is expected to run on any recent version.
 - [OpenSim](https://simtk.org/projects/opensim) 4.3 or later.
 Older versions do not work.
 - [CasADi](https://web.casadi.org/get/).
 The code has been tested on CasADi 3.5.5.
 - [Microsoft Visual Studio](https://visualstudio.microsoft.com/).
 In Visual Studio Installer, [select to include Desktop development with C++](/FiguresForDocumentation/fig_MSVS.png).
 The code has been tested on MSVS Community 2015, 2017, 2019, and 2022.